iamfitz7/Cybersecurity_Portfolio/Week15_Endpoint_Investigation_Workflows/README.md

 - PowerShell may still represent legitimate administrative activity
 - Multi-host behavior increases suspicion but does not automatically confirm compromise
-- Investigation based on simulated environment
+- Investigation is based on a simulated environment
 - Real enterprise environments contain significantly more telemetry sources

 ---